Content

 Designed by doctors, shaped by you

 So, how long does it take for semaglutide to work?
 Unfortunately, there’s no solid answer to that.
-You might feel changes in your appetite within the first few days or weeks and notice weight loss and blood sugar changes within the first few weeks or months.
+You might feel changes in your appetite within the first few days or weeks.

 When does semaglutide start working?
 We’ll answer this tricky question below and share a timeline of how it might go down.